 The successful student in this program will demonstrate a variety of skills and abilities including manual dexterity, arm-hand steadiness and multi-limb coordination; visual color discrimination and near vision; reasoning, information ordering and problem-solving; and communication with supervisors, peers and subordinates.
 In addition, students must be able to perform general physical activities like climbing, lifting, walking, stooping and handling materials and must be able to climb a 6-foot ladder.

-Apprentice electrical jobs in residential, commercial and industrial areas are open to MTI graduates.
+Apprentice electrical jobs in residential, commercial and industrial areas are open to Mitchell Tech graduates.
 Positions are available with electrical contractors and maintenance companies and with regional substations and utility companies.
 Incoming students are licensed as apprentice electricians in South Dakota.
-Upon completion of the Electrical Construction and Maintenance program, an MTI graduate receives 2000 hours towards certification as a journeyman with a South Dakota electrician’s license
+Upon completion of the Electrical Construction and Maintenance program, an Mitchell Tech graduate receives 2000 hours towards certification as a journeyman with a South Dakota electrician’s license.

 NEW PROGRAM OFFERING!

 Graduates will now receive one year's experience credit allowance for a Class A journeyman electrician, power limited technician, or maintenance electrician license in the state of Minnesota, or apprentice credit by the state of Iowa.
-Talk with an MTI ECM instructor for more information.
+Talk with an Mitchell Tech ECM instructor for more information.

 *Placement data is gathered through graduate surveys, faculty-collected data, and phone surveys started after six months of graduation.
-In 2018, 35 of the 37 graduates responded to the survey.
+In 2019, 40 of the 40 graduates are represented in the data.
 Employment rate is figured by: (graduates employed)/(responding graduates who are seeking employment).